Managing Alpine Linux Based Container Images With Renovate

 .

-Given the issues identified above, why would someone want to track specific OS versions if it can prevent future updates?
+Given the previously identified issues, why would someone want to track specific OS versions if it can prevent future updates?
 As with almost everything in software, different use cases drive different solutions.

 As an example from Docker Hub, the following tags all point to the latest